We are actively looking for volunteers for the next three months! Could this be you?

-Currently, we are looking for volunteers to help us out during September, October and November.
+Currently, we are looking for volunteers to help us out during the winter months.
 Our timetable changes daily and our roles vary depending on the day-to-day needs.
 For this reason, an open-mind and a flexible approach to work is essential.
 If you are a teacher, you probably won’t just be teaching!

-Interest in fitness and exercise, to run our classes
+- Interest in fitness and exercise, ability to run or assist our classes;

 Please note, we cannot accept -

-- Applicants who apply for a position more than two months in advance.
+- Applicants who apply for a position more than three months in advance.

 - Applicants who are intending to come to Samos to carry out research.

 Please make sure that you can meet all of the requirements prior to filling in our application form.